 The Top 6 Influences on Your Sex Life

 What are the main factors that influence intimacy in your bedroom?
-6-minute read

 There are outside influences on your sex life.
 Things that happen behind the scenes, invisible elements at work, forces at play.
 It's not as sinister as that sounds but these are very real factors that make a contribution, either positive or negative, in your bedroom.

-These factors have power.
-They can disrupt a month's worth of good sex, undermine a beautiful moment between you or play a background role in years of lovemaking that keeps missing the mark.
 Or they can help build the sexual tension between you resulting in some really red hot sex.
 They can contribute to years of wonderful, connected lovemaking and make good sexual encounters better and more deeply satisfying to your souls.

 These factors can help you or hinder you.
 They can be an accelerator or a brake.
 They can help build a wonderful sexual history or they can frame the reason you've struggled for so long and feel disconnected in your hearts.